catafest-work/google-api-nodejs-client-tests/README.md

-# test cu Google API pentru blogger
+# test with Google API pentru blogger

 You need *OAuth 2.0 Client IDs* because I need to post to blogger and ```googleapis``` is limited: